 I grab the edge of the counter and I bend over as I try to calm myself.
 It’s not working.
 Hearing Alazne playing joyfully only makes it worse.

-“Maybe I’m a horrible person,” I mutter with a hollow voice.
+“Maybe I’m a horrible person,” I mutter in a hollow voice.
 “I guess I always was.
 Back when I was alive, I didn’t care much about people nor about their well-being.
 After twenty years as a ghost I have little reason to lie to myself: I want what I want, and I’ll do what I can to get it.
 That’s just how it is.”

 I feel my lips quivering.